 - A reputable full-text resource with news and business information drawn from worldwide sources, including Globe and Mail, Toronto Star and the KW Record.
 It also includes many full text articles from magazines and scholarly journals in all subject areas.
 Consult the Factiva LibGuide for search tips.

 - Provides full-text documents for international news, business, legal research, and key people in the news.
 To find news articles, click on News under Guided Search, enter keywords and select the dates.

 Framing a clear research question is a crucial part of developing your research proposal.
 One of the strategies is to start your search broad and then limit to a particular aspect of the topic for writing your paper.
 In particular it will be helpful if you can read some articles that involve a clear economic theory and empirical analysis.

-Example: You are interested in doing research on Canadian immigrants but not sure about what questions you may exactly work on.
+Example: You are interested in the topic of Canadian immigrants whereas you are not sure what specific question you can research on.
 Searching via ProQuest may help you identify the issues that have been researched on this topic and help develop your research question.

 1. Go to the library homepage

 2. Click on Databases: subject & titles on the left side